-Generally, communities use the Master Planning process to understand and identify potential options to manage future growth and development throughout the community.
+Generally, communities use the Master Planning process to understand and identify potential options to manage future growth and development throughout the city.-in remaining undeveloped areas.
 Pockets of land within Newburyport's neighborhoods are subject to development pressure since much of the City is built out.
 Therefore, we use Master Planning to determine how to guide both the location and the design of redevelopment throughout the City.
 This Master Plan explores a broader range of issues focused on managing redevelopment and guiding sustainable growth over the next decade.